andrew/ultimate-awesome/README.md

 - [awesome-browser-extensions-and-apps](https://github.com/vitalets/awesome-browser-extensions-and-apps) - :zap:A curated list of awesome resources for building browser extensions and apps.
 - [awesome-vision-to-music-generation](https://github.com/wzk1015/awesome-vision-to-music-generation) - [ISMIR 2025] A curated list of vision-to-music generation: methods, datasets, evaluation and challenges.
 - [awesome-frc](https://github.com/andrewda/awesome-frc) - A curated list of packages and resources regarding the FIRST Robotics Competition.
+- [awesome-evals](https://github.com/benchflow-ai/awesome-evals) - A curated, non-BS library of the best resources for building and evaluating AI agents — papers, blogs, talks, tools, benchmarks.
+Maintained by BenchFlow.
 - [awesome-data-temporality](https://github.com/daefresh/awesome-data-temporality) - A curated list to help you manage temporal data across many modalities 🚀.
 - [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [awesome-design-language-system](https://github.com/DragorWW/awesome-design-language-system) - List of awesome resources about digital design system.